GuruMulay/attention-window-detection-tracking-captioning/README_.md

-1. Contains of cs510 folder:
+1. Contents of cs510 folder:
 	a1.py - main python file
 	tests - folder with test cases and testing script run.sh input video - example1.mov (ensure it lies in the same folder as of a1.py)